 Throwing things down the toilet can be a convenient way of getting rid of waste, but it’s important to know what you can and can’t dispose of in this way.
 Flushing the wrong thing can impact the environment as well as damaging or blocking your pipes, causing a raft of smelly problems.
-Here we answer common questions like ‘can you put baby wipes down the toilet’ and even ‘can you throw tampons in the toilet’.
+Here we answer common questions like ‘can you flush hair down the toilet’ and even ‘can you put kitchen roll down the toilet’.
 Read on for everything you need to know.

-- Can you flush wet wipes down the toilet?
-No!
+What should you not flush down the toilet?

 Why can’t these things be flushed?

 We know what you might be thinking – how much easier life would be if we could just throw everything in the toilet and forget it ever existed?!
 No more fighting about who has to take the bin out this time, and no more getting your hands and clothes dirty while handling the garbage.
 But alas, there are a lot of reasons why you shouldn’t throw any of the above items down the drains, and here are the main ones:

 - The sheer bulk of items like nappies just won’t fit through your waste pipes.

 - The above items don’t break down like toilet tissue and bodily waste products do, therefore increasing the risk of blockages and even sewer floods.

 - They impact on the environment increasing pollution and adding waste to our seas.